jetbrains-academy/sigcse-2025-in-ide-tutorial/Part2-Setting-Up-TaskTracker/Common-Configs/README.md

 ## 🔧 IDE Settings Config

-The **IDE Settings Config** specifies the IDE settings to be enabled while students work on tasks.
+The **IDE Settings Config** specifies the IDE settings to be enabled or disabled while students work on tasks.
 Examples of IDE settings include:
-- Enabling or disabling specific **code quality inspections**.
 - Enabling or disabling **automatic code completion**.
+- Enabling or disabling **IDE Zen mode**.
 - Changing the **editor theme** (e.g., light or dark mode).

 For this tutorial, we will use the default configuration: